nafarlee/git-good/README.md

 #### `git reset <commit-sha>`

-Tell `git` to `reset` all references in the staging area, and rewind the HEAD pointer of the current branch to the specified `commit-sha`.
+Tell `git` to `reset` all references in the staging area, and rewind the HEAD pointer to the specified `commit-sha`.

 This discards all of the commits within the .git repository that would have come after `commit-sha`, but does not modify the working directory whatsoever